 Following a “re-evaluation of the company’s investment and business strategy” Hastings Hotel Group appointed RPP Architects to revise the proposed scheme.
 A revised planning application (LA04/2017/0283/F) was submitted in January 2017 proposing to refurbishment, extension and change of use of the former Windsor House to a 304no. bedroom hotel with restaurant and bar at ground and 22nd floor, conferencing facilities and a retail unit at Franklin Street.
 The application was approved in July 2017.

-The £53m Grand Central Hotel is scheduled to open in phases from June 2018.
+The £53m Grand Central Hotel opened in phases from June 2018.